 We envision a world in which all women and girls can exercise their human rights to:

 - access the information, resources, and services they need to enhance and protect their health and achieve their full potential;

 - make informed decisions about their sexuality, relationships, pregnancy, child-bearing, and marriage and all other matters related to their sexual and reproductive health and rights, free of discrimination, coercion, and violence; and

 - participate in and assume leadership of civil society movements to advance sexual and reproductive health and rights.

-Since our founding, we have helped build and strengthen nearly 80 organizations in Africa, Asia, Latin America, and the Middle East.
-We have provided mentorship and more than $21 million in grants to women and youth advocates across these regions.
+Since our founding, we have helped build and strengthen more than 80 organizations in Africa, Asia, Latin America, and the Middle East.
+We have provided mentorship and $24 million in grants to women and youth advocates across these regions.

 At the international level, we bring pioneering ideas to the forefront of negotiations on women’s rights and health.
 We play an active role at the United Nations and in Washington, DC, to promote policies and secure funding for effective programs.
 Our advocates have been instrumental in securing government commitments to sexual and reproductive rights and health—from the landmark population and development conference in Cairo in 1994 to the historic adoption by a consensus of 193 Member States of the United Nations of the 2030 Agenda and its Sustainable Development Goals in September 2015.